 LACMA: Reflecting Los Angeles, Decentralized and Global

-LACMA, the largest North American art museum, sits in the middle of Los Angeles, one of the largest and most diverse cities in the United States.
+LACMA, the largest art museum in the West, sits in the middle of Los Angeles, one of the largest and most diverse cities in the United States.
 Spread out geographically, deeply segregated, and a majority-minority city for decades, Los Angeles has grown rapidly, expanding from less than 6,000 people in 1870 to nearly 4,000,000 today.

 Breaking Down Barriers and Changing the Face of LACMA

 Under the leadership of director Michael Govan, LACMA has supercharged its efforts to engage with more diverse communities.
 LACMA itself is relatively diverse; 50 percent of the staff are people of color.
 Govan didn’t hit that goal by working on quotas, instead, he worked to instill values across the organization.
 He admits that this is riskier, since without a set goal it’s much harder to hold yourself and your team accountable.
 However, he believes it will ultimately lead to better long-term results, as well as a better understanding of the intersectional nature of diversity.

 Diversity has also come from engaging new audiences and taking art outside of the museum.
 LACMA has launched a youth program, currently serving over 200,000 young adults, which allows attendees under the age of 17 and an accompanying adult to enter for free.
 LACMA also invested heavily in public art, establishing two major exhibits that are open 24 hours a day outside the museum proper.
 These exhibits have made LACMA the fourth-most Instagrammed museum in the world.
 These programs represent a good return on a risky bet.

 The leadership and staff at LACMA have worked to break down barriers between departmental silos.
 LACMA increased collaboration between the curators and museum educators, with both groups having a mutual respect for one another and a desire to work collaboratively to find the best ways to make art more approachable.